DB-25/voice-based-survey-agent/README.md

-# Voice-Based Survey Agent
+# GenAI Workshop Follow-up Survey

-A Next.js application that conducts surveys about Generative AI impact in government work using OpenAI's Realtime Voice API.
+A Next.js application that conducts follow-up surveys about GenAI workshop skills and concepts using OpenAI's Realtime Voice API.

 ## 🚀 Features